 — A warm thank you for the donation.

-— Request on the tear off form to sign up for email newsletter.
+— Request on the tear-off form to sign up for the email newsletter.

-— Would you like more information about gift planning/wills, volunteering, other?
+— Would you like more information about gift planning/wills, volunteering, others?

 — Donor bill of rights on the back of the thank you letter.
 Ten points are listed, including the right to be informed about their mission, to have access to most recent financial statements, to be assured that gifts will be used for purposes for which they’re given, etc.

-— Offer to debit a monthly donation from checking account.
+— Offer to debit a monthly donation from a checking account.

 — Suggestion to ask employers if they match or even double their employees’ contributions.